contextfreeinfo/rio/c/README.md

-This folder contains manual file `ion.c` and other c files generated from ion sources.
+This folder contains manual file `rio.c` and other c files generated from rio sources.
 The generated files are included in the project for bootstrapping.